rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 Access the Web UI, and you will need to generate a token to login to the dashboard.
 Follow the instructions [here](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md) to create a user and obtain a token.

-If you are reading this, they yay, you managed to setup your k8s cluster on your RPi's successfully.
+If you are reading this, they yay, you managed to setup your k8s cluster on your Raspberry Pi's successfully.

 Enjoy!